trinhminhnhat/vite-chat-gpt-open-ai-codex/.github/CONTRIBUTING.md

 git checkout -b patch/1-name-issue
 ```

-Commit your changes, then push the branch to your fork with `git push -u fork` and open a pull request on the [vite-chat-gpt-open-ai-codex repository](https://github.com/trinhminhnhat/vite-chat-gpt-open-ai-codex/) following the template provided.
+Commit your changes, then push the branch to your fork with `git push -u fork` and open a pull request on the [vitejs-chat-gpt-open-ai repository](https://github.com/trinhminhnhat/vitejs-chat-gpt-open-ai/) following the template provided.